orenbenkiki/dynamake/README.rst

 * Allow using checksums instead of timestamps to determine if actions can be skipped, either by default or on a per-file basis.

-* Report list of goals leading to don't-know-how-to-make errors.